Creating personalised nutrition plans is a key task for nutritional therapists.

-Nutritional therapists work with adults and children who are suffering from complaints such as depression, anxiety, learning difficulties, asthma, skin disease, fatigue, weight problems, arthritis, physical, psychiatric and neurological disorders, and migraines.
+Nutritional therapists work with adults and children who are affected by conditions such as depression, anxiety, learning difficulties, asthma, skin disease, fatigue, weight problems, arthritis, physical, psychiatric and neurological disorders, and migraines.

 Typical responsibilities of the job include: